Powerlearnproject/se-assignment-2-introduction-to-software-engineering-ThaboMokoni/README.md

 - testing: conducting various tests to ensure the software meets quality standards and functional requirements
 - development: releasing the software to users or customers.
 - maintenance provididng ongoing support,updates, and enhancements to software after deployment.
+- agile: interative and incremental approach focused on flexibility, collaboration and respond to change.
+- waterfall: sequential approach with distinct phase (e.g.requirements, design, implementation) flowiing downwards like a waterfall.

 Compare and contrast the Agile and Waterfall models of software development.
 What are the key differences, and in what scenarios might each be preferred?
 Requirements Engineering: